GingaaBread/GNOStatic/src/get_started/README.md

     // ...
 }

-foreach item in Items {
+foreach item in items {
-    AddItemToInventory item
+    AddItemToInventory(item)
 }
 ```

-## Readability-Oriented
+## Focus On Readability

-GNO uses a multitude of text alternatives to traditional operators, such as the `and` keyword,
+GNO uses a multitude of keywords instead of traditional operators, such as `and`,
 instead of the `&&` operator in many other languages, for example.
 Other examples include `is`
 instead of `==`, `not` instead of `!`, or `exists` instead of `!= null`.